Database Versioning

 Using a Data Model Snapshot

-To generate a snapshot, open JPA Buddy panel and click the Plus button.
+To generate a snapshot, open JPA Buddy panel and click on the Plus button.
 Then, select the Data model snapshot item.

 This allows you to capture the state of the data model at some older point, so that you can create a diff migration script describing all the modifications that happened from that point until now.